Letters from Lodi

 • Sipping

-Number three, you will use words to describe wine to yourself; and, if you happen to be in good company, communicating tastes to someone else.
-As we said, the "language of wine" is no mystery; neither is it complicated.
+Third, it helps to be able to use words to describe wine to yourself; and, if you happen to be in good company, communicating tastes to other people.
+Wine, if anything, is an extremely social beverage.
+It's like "vinyl night" at home: Talking about a classic Chuck Berry or favorite Ella Fitzgerald record makes sharing all the better.
+But as we said, the "language of wine" is no mystery; neither is it complicated.
 In fact, you need to know just a few common sense words to talk about wine, which helps your remember the qualities of each wine you taste.

 Color or appearance⏤Is a wine still or sparkling… pink, a pale or golden white, or red as in a deep purplish ruby or a lighter, brick toned burgundy?